 3. Pucs Stainless Steel Whiskey Stones

 Still feeling the steel?
 Then check out these machined whisky stones from Pucs.
-Not only do they tout a robust design, but they come inside a handcrafted hardwood case – making them an ideal whiskey stones gift set.
+Not only do they tout a robust design, but they come inside a handcrafted hardwood case – making them an ideal whiskey rocks gift set.

 4. Stainless Steel Bullets